-We view prank phone calls, inappropriate social media posts, and other harmful incidents as a poor reflection of our school and may consider these actions to be honor code violation.
+We view prank phone calls and other harmful incidents as a poor reflection of our school and may consider these actions to be honor code violation.

 All violations in the Lower Division will be reviewed by the Lower Division Director and will take into account the child's age, grade, and level of maturity.